Baptisms

 • A baptised non-Catholic Christian will be recorded as a witness and not as a godparent.

-• An Orthodox Catholic can be a godparent, together with a Catholic godparent.
+• An Orthodox Christian can be a godparent, together with a Catholic godparent.

 What you Need to Bring to the Baptism